dimafu/vef1-2018-v8/README.md

 # Verkefni 8

-The task is to program an interface that allows to add, change, delete and finish the project of the list.(???)
+The task is to program an interface that allows to add, change, delete and finish the task from the list.

-You are given HTML file with 3 items which should work after the program is ran.
+You are given HTML file with 3 attributes which should work after the program is started.
 All styles which are needed for the project are given.

 Elements have the following functionality:

 * When clicked (`click`) on the text entry the text is changed into `<input>` which allows to change text.
-When clicked on `<enter>` the input is changed over to the tet again
+When clicked on `<enter>` the input is changed back to the text again
     - Should set `focus` in input
 * When pushed on `Eyða`  the input is deleted from the list
 * When clicked on `checkbox` the input is marked as "done"